zhy0216/iterject/README.md

-Inject generator helper function into prototype.
+Injecting generator helper function into the prototype to provide syntax sugar.

 some idea is from: